UCI-EECS113-Spring17/Nin10do/docs/source/8a_iop_architecture.rst

 Timer
 ^^^^^^^^^^^^^^^^^^^

 The timer is 32 bits width, and has a *Generate* output, and a PWM output.
-The *Generate* output can ouput one-time or periodic signal based on a loaded value.
+The *Generate* signal can output one-time or periodic signal based on a loaded value.
 For example, on loading a value, the timer can count up or down.
 Once the counter expires (on a carry) a signal can be generated.
 The timer can stop, or automatically reload.

 Interrupt controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^